jpotter80/math-sim/README.md

-# Math-Sim: Mathematical Simulations with Resource Monitoring
+# Math-Sim: Mathematical Simulations with Concurrent Processing

 Math-Sim is a Python project that combines mathematical simulations, particularly in number theory, with resource monitoring capabilities.
-It provides tools to run algorithms while tracking and visualizing memory usage.
+It provides tools to run algorithms while tracking and visualizing memory and CPU usage, with a focus on efficiency, safety, and robustness.

 ## Features

-- Implementation of number theory algorithms (currently featuring aliquot sequences)
+- Implementation of number theory algorithms:
+  - Aliquot sequences
+  - Sieve of Eratosthenes for prime number generation
+  - Integer factorization
-- Real-time memory usage monitoring
+- Real-time resource monitoring (memory and CPU usage)
+- Concurrent execution of algorithms for improved performance
-- Visualization of memory usage over time
+- Visualization of resource usage over time
-- Extensible architecture for adding more mathematical simulations
+- Comprehensive test suite with timeout mechanisms

+## New: Concurrency Support

+We're excited to announce that Math-Sim now supports concurrent execution of algorithms.
+This new feature allows for:

+- Parallel processing of multiple algorithms
+- Improved performance on multi-core systems
+- Enhanced responsiveness in the upcoming GUI
+- More efficient resource utilization

 ## Installation